anonymin/thinkful-vday/readme.md

 From the size of the text to the background colors to the positioning of HTML elements, CSS gives you control over almost every visual aspect of a page.

-CSS and HTML work in tandem.
+CSS and HTML work in tandem (Again, like you and your partner).
 CSS styles (or rules) are applied directly to HTML elements using [selectors](http://www.htmldog.com/guides/css/beginner/selectors/).

 We're going to add three selectors to our HTML page: